Kerux

-Kerux: The Journal of Northwest Theological Seminary is an academic journal of theology.
-The name comes from the Greek word for "herald" or "preacher" (κῆρυξ).
-It focuses on biblical theology in the tradition of Geerhardus Vos.
+Kerux: A Journal of Biblical Theology, previously known as Kerux: The Journal of Northwest Theological Seminary, was an academic journal of theology.
+The name came from the Greek word for "herald" or "preacher" (κῆρυξ).
+It focused on biblical theology in the tradition of Geerhardus Vos.

+Kerux was committed to a position of exclusive redemptive-historical preaching.
+John Carrick argues that Kerux reveals a "striking emphasis upon the centrality of Christ and upon the believer's union with Christ," as well as a "striking lack of emphasis upon the need for repentance and sanctification".